245C.03 Background study; individuals to be studied.

 The commissioner must have reasonable cause to study an individual under this subdivision.

 (b) For family child foster care settings, a short-term substitute caregiver providing direct contact services for a child for less than 72 hours of continuous care is not required to receive a background study under this chapter.

 Subd.
 2. Personal care provider organizations.
-The commissioner shall conduct background studies on any individual required under sections 256B.0651 and 256B.0653 to 256B.0656 to have a background study completed under this chapter.
+The commissioner shall conduct background studies on any individual required under section 256B.0627 to have a background study completed under this chapter.